TimeCaps: Capturing Time Series Data With Capsule Networks: TimeCaps

 \subsection{Classification Layer}

-As the final layer we adopt the classification layer proposed by \cite{sabour2017dynamic} to produce instantiation parameter vector $\Omega_{sig} \in \mathbb{R}^{1\times a^{sig}}$ corresponds to the signal.
+As the final layer we adopt the classification layer proposed by \cite{sabour2017dynamic} to produce instantiation parameter vector $\Omega_{sig} \in \mathbb{R}^{1\times a^{sig}}$ corresponding to the signal.
 Class probability can be derived from the length of the vector $\Omega_{sig}$.

 Full network with numerical values is illustrated in Fig. \ref{fig:timecaps_net}